 At the end of February 2022, a 4,000-metre core hole program commenced on the property.
-The sixhole program will test several copper porphyry and skarn targets which form part of a large, wellzoned Laramide-age mineral system.
-Drilling will first test three porphyry copper targets and then transition to three copper-skarn targets in the southern part of the property and is anticipated to take approximately eight to twelve weeks to complete.
+The planned six-hole program will test several copper porphyry and skarn targets which form part of a large, well-zoned Laramide-age mineral system.
+Drilling will first test three porphyry copper targets on the western part of the property, with the third hole underway.
+Drilling will then transition to two copper-skarn targets and one carbonate-replacement target on the eastern part of the property.

-Hermanas New Mexico, USA
+Hermanas - New Mexico, USA

 The Hermanas project consists of 83 lode claims on Federal land.
-The claims are located approximately 40km east of the Oro property and cover an area of epithermal quartz veining approximately 4km by 3km.
+The claims are located approximately 40km east of the Oro property.